 Collaborative Communication in Organizations

-This research was conducted by Merck Inc., the Center for Collaborative Communication (then directed by Dian Killian), and directed by Jane Connor, Ph.D., and Dian Killian, Ph.D.
+This research was conducted by Merck, Inc. and the Center for Collaborative Communication (then directed by Dian Killian), and directed by Jane Connor, Ph.D., and Dian Killian, Ph.D.
 The training/coaching project that the research evaluates was designed and led by Dian Killian.

-In this two-part study, significant results were found as a result of workplace communication training, including greater efficiency, effectiveness, motivation and team work.
-These preliminary findings were presented at the Psychologists for Social Responsibility 30th Anniversary Conference on July 13, 2012 in Washington, DC.
-A fuller, more detailed peer-reviewed report is in preparation.
+In this two-part study, significant results were found as a result of workplace communication training, including greater efficiency, effectiveness, motivation, and teamwork.
+These preliminary findings were presented at the Psychologists for Social Responsibility‘s 30th Anniversary Conference on July 13, 2012, in Washington, D.C.

 In particular, the study found that:

 • 100% of participants report increases in their and others’ efficiency.

 • the time to resolve issues was estimated to be reduced by 67-90% and problem-solving time was estimated as cut by 10-33%.

 • the increase in overall efficiency due to time saved was estimated at 10-80%.